Serial vehicle burglary suspect admits to breaking into 10 cars at TopGolf, police say

 McWilliams allegedly had to make a forced entry to the vehicle and broke the rear passenger side window to steal two Amazon Fire Tablets, according to police.

-McWilliams was booked into the Metro jail on Wednesday and was charged with felony burglary.
+McWilliams was booked into the Metro jail on Wednesday, Feb.
+8, and was charged with felony burglary, as well as a felony probation violation, officials said.
+His Murano was also recovered.

-Metro police reported Central Precinct detectives are investigating more than 20 motor vehicle burglaries with the suspected vehicle being a silver Nissan Murano missing a headlight over the past two months.
+Metro police reported Central Precinct detectives were investigating more than 20 motor vehicle burglaries with the suspected vehicle being a silver Nissan Murano missing a headlight in recent months.